-Catastrophic health insurance is a type of health plan that offers coverage in times of emergencies as well as coverage for preventive care.
+Catastrophic health insurance is a type of health plan that offers coverage in times of emergencies and coverage for preventive care.

 Factors that Contribute to ER Bills

-There are several factors that determine the high costs of ER visits.
+Several factors determine the high costs of ER visits.
 No sole factor is singularly responsible for the price of an ER visit.
-Rather, it is the intermingling of each of these factors that contribute to the high costs of an ER visit.
+Rather, it is the intermingling of each of these factors contributing to the high costs of an ER visit.

 Costs are Determined Based on the Facility and Location